pure-css/pure/README.md

 License
 -------

 This software is free to use under the Yahoo!
-Inc. BSD license.
+Inc. BSD-3-Clause license.
 See the [LICENSE file][] for license text and copyright information.